eee29-ship-it/Agentic-Governance-Fabric-AGF-/README.md

 ### 👥 Team & Contributions

-This solution was engineered by the **eee29-ship-it** team.
 Below is the technical breakdown of contributions:

 * **Esraa Abelmotteleb (Team Captain):** Lead Architect & Developer.
 Responsible for developing the complete multi-agent system, coding the AI agents, and deploying the final solution to Agent Space.
-* **Zaid:** QA & Documentation.
+* **Zaid Said:** QA & Documentation.
 Responsible for system testing, writing the validation test cases, and authoring the repository documentation (README).
-* **Karim:** Quality Assurance.
+* **Karim Hesham:** Quality Assurance.
 Responsible for system testing and validation.

 ---